phoenixweiss/yamlock/README.md

 └── LICENSE         # MIT License
 ```

-## Roadmap snapshot

-The roadmap is tracked outside of the git history while the project is still taking shape.

 ## Inspiration and motivation

 I have worked with Ruby on Rails apps for more than ten years and appreciated how its secret management evolved between 4.2 and 6.x.
-That flow influenced yamlock, but I also explored modern tools such as:
+That flow influenced **yamlock**, but I also explored modern tools such as:

 - [autoapply/yaml-crypt](https://github.com/autoapply/yaml-crypt)
 - [huwtl/secure_yaml](https://github.com/huwtl/secure_yaml)
 - [bitnami-labs/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets)
 - [getsops/sops](https://github.com/getsops/sops)

-Each of those projects tackles secure config storage differently, yet none fit my exact needs. yamlock is the bicycle I am building for my own projects to add an extra layer of encryption for sensitive YAML/JSON values while keeping the workflow lightweight.
+Each of those projects solves secure config storage differently, yet none fit my exact needs. **yamlock** is the bicycle I am building for my own projects to add an extra layer of encryption for sensitive YAML/JSON values while keeping the workflow lightweight.

 ## License